-The Kia Niro range is a simple one, with very few options.
+The Niro range is a simple one, with very few options.
 Instead it's offered in three trims levels – 2, 3 and 4 – and all come with a touchscreen infotainment system with navigation and DAB radio, plus feel-good features like a leather steering wheel and gearshift, and at least part-leather upholstery.
 The Niro 2 has 16-inch alloy wheels as opposed to the 18-inch wheels on the 3 and 4, while the 4 is the only model to get cooled (as well as heated seats), blind-spot monitoring and keyless entry.
 Inside, the 3 and 4 get full leather upholstery, powered seat adjustment, heated front seats and a heated steering wheel.

 Infotainment, apps & sat nav

-Niro 3 and 4 models feature the larger 10.25-inch touchscreen, which also brings an upgraded eight-speaker JBL sound system and wireless phone charging.
+The 3 and 4 trim levels feature the larger 10.25-inch touchscreen, which also brings an upgraded eight-speaker JBL sound system and wireless phone charging.
 All models get Android Auto and Apple CarPlay, plus Kia's connected services – a phone app that allows you to check the car's locking status, location and other useful info.
 The touchscreen responds quickly, has clear graphics and is straightforward in its layout, making it one of the best systems in the class.

 In This Review

-- 1VerdictThe Kia Niro is an SUV-style hybrid that’s more practical than a Toyota Prius, if less efficient
+- 1VerdictThe Kia Niro is an SUV-style hybrid car that's more practical than a Toyota Prius, if less efficient

 - 2MPG & CO2 emissionsThe Kia Niro is more frugal than most diesel SUVs, but it's a long way off the standards set by plug-in hybrids

 - 3Running costsA Toyota Prius may be a little more economical, but the Niro Hybrid still impresses

-- 4Engines, drive & performanceIt’s not a thrill-a-minute by any means, but the Kia Niro offers competent family motoring
+- 4Engines, drive & performanceIt’s not a thrill-a-minute to drive by any means, but the Kia Niro still offers competent family motoring

 - 5Interior & comfort - currently readingThe Niro's interior is a nice place to be, especially in top-spec trim when you get full digital dials as well as great infotainment